 14. Conflict Resolution.
-Either Party may request Conflict Resolution at any time during the Equity Resolution Process, including during the preliminary investigation.
-Upon receiving such a request, or of their own accord, the Equity Officer or Title IX Coordinator will determine if Conflict Resolution is appropriate based on the willingness of the Parties, the nature of the conduct at issue and the susceptibility of the conduct to Conflict Resolution.
+Either Party may request conflict Resolution at any time during the Equity Resolution Process, including during the preliminary investigation.
+Upon receiving such a request, or of their own accord, the Equity Officer or Title IX Coordinator will determine if conflict Resolution is appropriate based on the willingness of the Parties, the nature of the conduct at issue and the susceptibility of the conduct to conflict Resolution.
 Conflict Resolution is often used for less serious, yet inappropriate behaviors and is encouraged as an alternative to the Administrative Resolution Process to resolve conflicts.
-It is not necessary to pursue Conflict Resolution prior to pursuing the Administrative Resolution Process and either Party can stop the conflict Resolution process at any time and request the Administrative Resolution Process.
+Mediation is never utilized in cases involving allegations of nonconsensual sexual intercourse or nonconsensual sexual contact.
+It is not necessary to pursue Conflict Resolution prior to pursuing the Administrative Resolution process and either Party can stop the conflict Resolution process at any time and request the Administrative Resolution Process.

 In a Conflict Resolution meeting, a neutral, University-assigned facilitator will foster dialogue with the Parties to an effective resolution, if possible.
-The Complainant's and the Respondent's Advisor may attend the Conflict Resolution

-Meeting.
-The Equity Officer or Title IX Coordinator will keep records of any resolution that is reached, and failure to abide by the agreed upon resolution may result in further actions.
+The Complainant's and the Respondent's Advisor may attend the Conflict Resolution Meeting.
+The Equity Officer of Title IX Coordinator will keep records of any resolution that is reached, and failure to abide by the agreed upon resolution may result in sanctions.
 In the event the Parties are unable to reach a mutually agreeable resolution, the investigation will be referred to the Administrative Resolution Process.
-The content of the Parties' discussion during the Conflict Resolution Process will be kept confidential in the event the matter proceeds to the Administration Resolution Process.
-The Parties' agreement to participate in, refusal to participate in, or termination of participation in Conflict Resolution shall not be factors in any subsequent decisions regarding whether a policy violation occurred.
+The consent of the Parties' discussion during the conflict Resolution Process will be kept confidential in the event the matter proceeds to the Administration Resolution process.
+The Parties' agreement to participate in, refusal to participate in, or termination of participation in conflict Resolution shall not be factors in any subsequent decisions regarding whether a policy violation occurred.